 6. Doing Nothing About Rogue Listings

-I mentioned before that most online directories gather business information by unleashing countless bots to crawl, index and scrape business information from the web, They are not doing all this work just for your benefit, they are doing it to collect data for themselves.
+We mentioned before that most online directories gather business information by unleashing countless bots to crawl, index and scrape business information from the web, They are not doing all this work just for your benefit, they are doing it to collect data for themselves.
 Unfortunately at this point in the history of the internet, it is virtually impossible for any individual to circumvent the automatic updating process without professional tools (shameless plug, Deep Drawer has the tools).
 When there is a listing duplicate for your business, you are literally splitting your online authority in half, with yourself.

 The only way to take control of this process is by establishing direct, automated connections to the influential directories and "claiming" your listing.
 "Claiming" simply means that our system sends a direct message to the business directory telling it that we are the only source of truth for your business listing.
 Once that signal is sent, our system also alerts us of any duplicative or rogue listings are out there for our client's business.
 Then, our team de-duplicates those and makes sure your company's information is clean and reliable across the web.
-Needless to say, search engines love clean and reliable information, which further improves the local ranking of your renovation or construction business.
+Needless to say, search engines love clean and reliable information, which further improves the local ranking of your business.

 Image Source & Read More at Search Engine Journal.